-Important: This feature requires a Cloudera Enterprise license.
+Important: This feature is available only with a Cloudera Enterprise license.
 It is not available in Cloudera Express.
-See Managing Licenses for more information.
+For information on Cloudera Enterprise licenses, see Managing Licenses.

 The Reports page lets you create reports about the usage of HDFS in your cluster-data size and file count by user, group, or directory.
 It also lets you report on the MapReduce activity in your cluster, by user.